Five good reasons to live in Iceland

 2. Equality

-3. Nature everywhere
+3. Nature within easy reach

 4. Community and Culture